MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-adaptive-layout.md

 ---
 # Tutorial: Create adaptive layouts

-This tutorial covers the basics of using XAML's adaptive and tailored layout features, which let you create apps that look at home on any device.
-You'll learn how to create a new DataTemplate, add window snap points, and tailor your app's layout using the VisualStateManager and AdaptiveTrigger elements.
-We'll use these tools to optimize an image editing program for smaller device screens.
+This tutorial covers the basics of using XAML's adaptive layout features, which let you create apps that look good at any size.
+You'll learn how to add window breakpoints, create a new DataTemplate, and use the VisualStateManager class tailor your app's layout.
+You'll use these tools to optimize an image editing program for smaller window sizes.

 The image editing program has two pages.
 The _main page_ displays a photo gallery view, along with some information about each image file.